Dragon Quest III: 1991 North American localization

 The game was localized in North America as Dragon Warrior III in 1991 (though not officially released until 1992).
 Several changes were made in this version.
 Among them were the addition of a new title sequence (in the original, it was on a simple black screen with the title of the game in the center), and a new prologue which depicted Ortega, who also was given a brand new sprite in this version, fighting a Dragon, and being dragged into the volcano (in the original, the player was unaware of Ortega's fate, until talking to the King for the first time).
-There were also brand new music cues, including one for the title sequence, and one that played after Ortega died for real near the end.
+There were also brand new music cues, including one for the title sequence, and one that played after a non-player character death late in the game.
 To accompany the localization credits, the ending theme was extended to include a reprise of the Alefgard theme.
 It is unclear whether Sugiyama was brought back to score these new tracks, or someone else was brought in.
 The menu when starting a new or old save file also added the menu music from Dragon Quest IV (in the original, the menu was silent).
-Finally, most of the monsters were given a tremendous boost in experience points.
+Finally, most of the monsters were given a boost in experience points.